philipajohnston/rumor-tracker/USERSTORIES.md

 **So that** I can understand how the rumor has spread across different sources

 **Acceptance Criteria:**
+- API collects up to 15 results
+- Display shows exactly 7 results from different domains:
+  - 2 earliest results preserved
+  - 5 results evenly distributed across remaining timeline
 - Results are displayed in chronological order
 - Each result shows source, date, and excerpt
 - Results are grouped by time period
 - User can see the progression of the rumor across sources

 **Technical Notes:**
-- Modify OpenAI API to return multiple results
+- Modify OpenAI API to return multiple results (max 15)
-- Implement result sorting and grouping
+- Implement result sorting and domain-based filtering
+- Create processResults function for distribution logic
+- Implement result grouping by time period
-- Consider pagination for large result sets
+- Consider pagination for viewing all 15 results

 #### US-2: Horizontal Timeline Display
 **As a** user viewing rumor results